spoddutur/spark-notes/README.md

 1. Advancement from RDD to Row-based Dataset.
 2. From Row-based Dataset to Column-based Parquet.

-## 1. Advancement of RDD to Row-based Dataset.
+## Part1: Evolution of Data Storage Format's - Advancement of RDD to Row-based Dataset.

 We cannot find the answer for this question, without diving into Project Tungsten.
 Just go with the flow and you’ll reason out as to why are we looking into Tungsten soon.
 Project Tungsten has been the largest change to Spark’s execution engine since its inception.
 This project has led to some fundamental changes in Spark.
 One such change gave birth to DataSet.
 Let’s start by looking at the goal of Project Tungsten.
 ## Objective of Project Tungsten